namphuongtran9196/Study/readme.txt

 Model: Resnet152
 Data: https://ai.stanford.edu/~jkrause/cars/car_dataset.html
 Input: Image(224,224,3)
-Loss ≈ 2.01
+Loss ≈ 1,37
-Accuracy ≈ 65.57%
+Accuracy ≈ 72,2%
 Classes: 196
 Optimizer: Gradient descen with momentum
-The model can classify 196 types of cars, but the current accuracy of the model is quite low, only about 65.57%%.
+The model can classify 196 types of cars, but the current accuracy of the model is quite low, only about 72,30%.
 I am currently working on improving the accuracy of the model.
 If you have any idea how to improve it, please comment below or inbox for me.
 All my source code has been uploaded to my Github, you take a look.

 Model explanation:
 I reuse the ResNet152 model of the tensorflow library.
 I replace the top layer with my neural network:
-Hidden layer:
-	Dense(4096,activation='relu')
-	Dense(4096,activation='relu')
+Input Layer:
+	GlobalAveragePooling2D(name='avg_pool')
 Output layer:
 	Dense(196,activation='softmax')
 I use a random generator algorithm Input image in Tensorflow's ImageDataGenerator to change the training dataset: